medizininformatik-initiative/feasibility-gui/cypress/TESTING.md

 - `I select the checkbox in the row containing {string}` – selects a checkbox in the same row
 - `I select the checkbox of item {string} from the search results`
 - `the table should have {int} rows`

+### Time Restriction Filter Steps

+The following steps are available for setting time restriction filters in your scenarios:

+- `I set the time restriction filter to before with date {string}`
+- `I set the time restriction filter to on with date {string}`
+- `I set the time restriction filter to after with date {string}`
+- `I set the time restriction filter to equal with date {string}`
+- `I set the time restriction filter to between {string} and {string}`

 ### Action Bar Button Steps
 - `the button {string} should be disabled`